 Most people with dementia want to remain living in their own homes for as long as possible.
 One way that this can be done is through visits by paid home care workers.
 However, Alzheimer’s Society’s Fix Dementia Care campaign found that that only 2% of people affected by dementia believed home care workers had sufficient dementia training.
 Nearly half (49%) of them believed that home care workers did not understand the needs of people with dementia.
 This lack of training often causes breakdowns in these relationships, severely affecting the care of the person with dementia.

 Problems with behaviour and communication can often cause family carers of people with dementia a great deal of stress.
 Increased carer stress and worries about safety often lead to the decision to move the person with dementia into a care home.

 Previous research has shown that the most effective care for people with dementia is to take a ‘person-centred’ approach.
 This includes helping them to make active choices, tailoring the care to the needs of the person and ensuring carers have proper training in communication and coping skills.
 Environmental adaptations are also beneficial.

 This Centre of Excellence will develop and test person-centred strategies aimed at increasing the time people with dementia can stay at home.
 This includes training for family and professional carers.

 Who is working on the project?

-Led by Dr Claudia Cooper at UCL, this project will also work closely with the Universities of Bradford, Reading and Exeter.
+Led by Professor Claudia Cooper at UCL, this project will also work closely with the Universities of Bradford, Reading and Exeter.
 Each collaborator brings a wealth of expertise including in evidence gathering, the best ways to interview participants, evaluation and getting the findings put into practice.